alx3dev/randpass/README.md

 ## How to install

  - install from rubygems

 ```
 gem install randpass
 ```
  - download from github with ssh

 ```
 git clone git@github.com:alx3dev/randpass \
 cd randpass && bundle install
 ```
  - download from github with https

 ```
 git clone https://www.github.com/alx3dev/randpass \
 cd randpass && bundle install
 ```

+To build your own gem, run `rake bundle`, and install it locally with `gem install pkg/randpass-0.1.1.gem`

 ## How to use:

  - use from terminal

 ```
 # default 18 characters
 randpass